 Woven 1/2″ tape sewn toward the bottom of the mop to secure the yarn and prevent tangling.
 Cleans 50% more floor per stroke and mops evenly without leaving gaps for faster mopping and lower labor cost.
 Standard on all looped-end mops

 Economical, general purpose floor mops.
-These popular product is non-launderable and lasts shorter than looped-end mops.
+These popular product are non-launderable and do not last as long as looped-end mops.

 5″ vinyl headband is secured to the mop with 6 rows of lock-stitching and back-tacked to properly secure headband to mop.
 The mesh headband offers greater durability and allows the yarn to dry thoroughly